melineh025/AsteroidInvaders/README.md

 - Buttons and joystick, or combined module

-Connections to Arduino for Combined Module:
+Connections for Arduino and Combined Module:
 - Key A- D2
 - Key B- D3
 - Key C-D4